AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 Both of these can provide shell access and file transfer.

-Warning: VS Code has some common issues with running calculations directly in it, see the :doc:`VS Code
+Warning: VS Code has some common issues with running calculations directly in it, see the :doc:`VS Code <../apps/vscode>` page for more.
-<../apps/vscode>` page for more.
+Also, if you use an AI coding agent, read :doc:`some common ways it can go wrong and what to do about it <../usage/ai-agents>` before you start.